 Under the command of the Operations Division, the Special Enforcement Unit applies intensive enforcement efforts on significant policing issues that occur in District parklands.
 This unit utilizes a variety of methods and tools to carry out its mission, including the use of off-road vehicles and motorcycles, bicycles and foot patrol.
 Officers often change their patrol routines to provide the best enforcement options needed to address the identified problems.

 Members of the Special Enforcement Unit work as a team to provide added investigative support for the Investigations Unit in high profile criminal cases.
 Additionally, officers are assigned to public special events within the District where they provide security and crime prevention functions.

 Marine Patrol Unit

 The Marine Patrol Unit provides a unique and important service for the District and those visitors who enjoy water-related recreation.
-Using police-equipped watercraft, officers patrol the District's lakes and waterways ensuring that environmental, boating safety and California Department of Fish and Game matters are addressed.
+Using police-equipped watercraft, officers patrol the District's lakes and waterways ensuring that environmental, boating safety and California Department of Fish and Wildlife matters are addressed.
 Since boating safety is of prime concern to the District, the Marine Patrol Unit conducts proactive enforcement efforts on the District's high-use waterways.

 Mounted Patrol Unit

 This unique and popular policing unit conducts its enforcement function on horseback.
 Much of the District's trail system is remote and inaccessible by patrol vehicle.
 To enhance the effectiveness of the Police Department's mission, equestrian officers provide a specialized means of enforcement in the most remote regions of the District.

 Currently, the unit utilizes four horses that are well-trained to patrol the recreation areas.
 Mounted Patrol officers are ready to respond to such emergencies as lost or missing trail users, accidents occurring in wilderness areas, and urban park disturbances involving large groups of people.